WHY DO I HAVE PERIOD SYMPTOMS BUT NO PERIOD?

 Iron deficiency, or anemia, is common in women of reproductive age.
-This is often due to not consuming enough iron-rich foods or an iron supplement, heavy periods (ironically, since a side effect of anemia can be no period at all), or an inability to absorb iron properly.
+This is often due to not consuming enough iron, heavy periods (ironically, since a side effect of anemia can be no period at all), or an inability to absorb iron properly.
 If your body doesn’t have enough iron, it can shut down your menstruation process.

 Other possible signs of anemia: Fatigue, dizziness, headache, and irritability.

 Though some stress can help you challenge yourself, too much can have a negative impact on your health.
 While we don’t know much about the relationship between stress and periods, we do know the hypothalamus controls the pituitary gland, which controls the thyroid, adrenal glands, and ovaries.
 All of these factors work together to manage the hormones that affect your cycle—estrogen, progesterone, follicle-stimulating hormone, and luteinizing hormone.